 In the event of a rejection of accommodation request, the student has the right to file a formal grievance by using the protocol currently in place.
-The Grievance Process is listed in its entirety in the Current College Catalog on page 24.
+The Grievance Process can be found later in this document.

 SMOKING POLICY

 Nebraska Indian Community College is a smoke-free institution and smoking is prohibited inside any of the buildings maintained, owned, and operated by the college.
 This policy applies to all employees, students, and visitors.